 - moving you and your device up or down a single step or a curb when it is possible to do so safely

 For safety reasons, LIFT operators are not permitted to operate the controls of any powered mobility device, handle a service animal or enter a private residence.

 Items customers may bring on the LIFT vehicle

-- Animals Service animals are permitted on LIFT vehicles as provided under TriMet guidelines (under owner's control, on a leash or in a container).
+Service animals are permitted on LIFT vehicles as provided under TriMet guidelines (under owner’s control, on a leash or in a container).
 Other animals are permitted on vehicles only in a secure container.

-- Luggage Each eligible LIFT customer, PCA and/or companion may each take two pieces of luggage plus a carry-on bag.
+Due to space limitations, each eligible LIFT customer, PCA and/or companion may each take two pieces of luggage plus a carry-on bag.
 Operators are not able to handle any luggage, so be sure to make any necessary arrangements for assistance.

-- Groceries Each eligible LIFT customer may bring up to four grocery-sized bags on board.
-Grocery store carts are not permitted on vehicles, but you may bring groceries on board in a personal two- or four-wheeled, collapsible cart.
+are not permitted on vehicles, but you may bring groceries on board in a personal two- or four-wheeled, collapsible cart.
 If you are bringing a cart with you, let the reservationist know when you request your ride.
 Although operators will not assist you with the collapsible cart, they can assist you with up to four individual grocery-sized bags if necessary.

-- Other items Operators are not able to assist with other items.
+Operators are not able to assist with other items.
 An eligible LIFT customer may bring other items on board the vehicle only if:

-- The customer, PCA or companion is able to carry the item to and from the vehicle.
+- The customer, PCA or companion is able to carry the item to and from the vehicle,

 Customers count and you make a difference!
 All LIFT customers are responsible for doing their part in helping TriMet provide safe, reliable and efficient service.
-Here are some ways that customers and others who arrange for service can help.
+Here are some ways that customers and others who arrange for service can help: